cezine/ElectricityDemand/README.md

 ## Conclusions

 In conclusion, the weather data is useful for predicting energy demand.
-Also, more data will certainly improve model’ performance.
+Also, more data will certainly improve the model’ performance.

 ### Next Steps